akhivesara/apis/imdbservice/README.md

 #### 4. Bash script to create and populate db

-#### 5. Abstract design such that any other database can be plugged in.
-The idea for that support is implemented by adding Entity object (IMDBEntity) and AbstractDBValuator.
-So the remaining part is abstraction for MySQLStore
+#### 5. Abstract design so that any other database can be plugged in.
+The idea for that support is in some way already in there, due to the Entity object (IMDBEntity) and AbstractDBValuator.
+So the remaining part is abstraction layer for MySQLStore.
+Here is how it could happen
+MySQLStore will implement an IDatabaseImpl IDatabaseImpl will have methods to populate, retrieve, delete, close connection, so forth IMDBService, DataUpdatingTool will be instantiated with a IDatabaseImpl Now in theory, IMDBService can be instantiated by any other database implementation